AkinCodes/CinemaScopeAI/README.md

 A SwiftUI-powered iOS app that fetches real-time AI-driven movie recommendations from a deployed machine learning API built with FastAPI and PyTorch.

+This project is **purely a frontend client** designed to interface with the [CinemaScopeAI backend](https://github.com/AkinCodes/RecommenderSystem).
+It acts as a lightweight, visually engaging mobile interface that sends feature vectors to the ML API and renders live movie recommendations based on real-time predictions.

+Built with clean MVVM architecture, URLSession, and modular SwiftUI components, the app showcases how machine learning and iOS development can seamlessly integrate in a production-ready setup.

 ---

 ## 🔗 Live Backend API